clovisjohn/eth-gatherer/README.md

 You can run this script by using `main.py pkeys_file recipient rpc`

 ### Arguments
-- pkeys_file: the file containing the pkeys of the wallets you want to send from, one wallet per line.
+- pkeys_file: the file containing the private keys of the wallets you want to send from, one private key per line.
 Example file provided in the repo

-- recipient: the ethereum to send where you want to gather eth
+- recipient: the ethereum address where you want to gather eth

 - rpc: the url of the rpc you wanna use.
 Ex: https://mainnet.infura.io/v3/<infura-id>